-It is a requirement that grantees submit an interim or final accountability report by the 31st of August of the year following the grant award - regardless of project and expenditure timeframes.
-For example, 2024 grant recipients are expected to complete a report by the 31st of August 2025.
+It is a requirement that grantees submit an interim or final accountability report by the last Friday in August of the year following the grant award - regardless of project and expenditure timeframes.
+For example, 2025 grant recipients will be expected to complete a report by the 28th August 2026 (and annually thereafter until the project is complete).